NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Elbow hitbox does not appear on the first frame
 - 5B(B)
     - Changed to be old 6B animation with old 5B(B) damage
+    - Halved range
     - Ends sooner
+    - Recovery reduced by 7 frames
+    - -10 on block from -8
+- 5BB(A) added
+- 5BBB(A) removed
 - 5BBB(B-B) cannot be done on the last two frames
+- 5BBBB(B) has 2 active frames instead of 5, to allow a 2 frame step window immediately before it hits
 - 5A
     - Charge time changed from 10f to 8f
     - Grabbable the entire move
+    - Throws the projectiles 7 frames faster
+    - 9 frames less recovery
+    - Allows follow-ups depending on spacing, comparable to Orochimaru’s 5A
+    - Medium power instead of weak
+    - Plus on hit instead of minus for both moves
 - 2B(B)
     - Has more lift
     - Can be done on whiff
     - "landing" is one frame sooner
+- 2BB(A) removed
 - 2B(A) can be done on whiff
 - 2BBB(B) hitbox appears one frame later
 - 2BBB(A)
     - Snakes lift and do chip
     - Does 2A in combo
     - Ends 10 frames sooner
-- 2A snakes
-    - Damage per hit increased: 3 > 4
-    - Ends 10 frames sooner
-    - Recover 5 frames faster (TODO: Does this cancel out the above?)
-    - Does chip damage
-    - Animation changed to be the finisher of 5X
+- 2A changed to upward snakes
-    - If pressing 2 at startup in a combo, does 2BBB(A)
-- 22A (upsnakes) do not lift on block
 - 6B
     - Uses an animation similar to Orochimaru
     - Turns around back turned people
     - More stun
     - Slightly later on transition to follow ups
     - Slightly more lift
+    - Hits on frame 13 instead of 11
+    - Range reduced by 20%
+    - Does 17 damage, down from 18
+- 6B(B) is 5BBBB(B)
+- 6BB(A) is 5BBBBB(A) (Does not have 6BBB)
+- 6B(A) added
+- 6A
+    - Does 17 damage, down from 20
-- 6A lifts higher and lifts on block
+    - Lifts higher and lifts on block
 - 6AA(A)
     - Changed to be an empty teleport and has A and B follow ups
     - Faces the opponent on reappearance
     - Has three grabbable frames before the teleport
 - 4B
+    - DEF from frames 2-15 from 2-17
     - Hitbox appears one frame sooner
     - Improved windows on states as well as ending sooner and can be grabbed during their "sit" frames
-    - Guards frames 2-15 from 2-17
     - Cannot do follow ups on whiff
+    - Does not lift on block
+    - Has 18 frames of blockstun down from 23, so 4BA(A) can be punished on block
 - 4B(B)
     - OTGs
     - No longer catches late on OTGs